lmondada/dphil-thesis/content/04_matching/03_canonical.md

 The reduction of graph matching to ternary trees from the previous section is a big step towards an algorithm for graph matching.
+However, {{% refproposition "prop-tree-patternmatching" %}}
-However, proposition 4.6 is expressed in terms of _existence_ of spanning trees---it is as yet unclear how the trees can be constructed.
+is expressed in terms of _existence_ of spanning trees---it is as yet unclear how the trees can be constructed.
 This is the purpose of this section.